nucypher/nucypher/docs/source/support/faq.rst

        If your node is on the status monitor page but:

         a.
-Does not have a green dot, you should ensure that your Ursula node can confirm activity.
+Does not have a green dot, you should ensure that your Ursula node can confirm activity (hint: does your worker address have ETH to pay gas?).
            Try locally running ``nucypher ursula confirm-activity``

         b.
 Has a *Last Seen* value of ``No Connection to Node`` then there may be connectivity issues with your